pokeclicker/pokeclicker-wiki/data/Farm/Setups.md

 _Note: Aura Received is multiplicative from all the auras affecting a berry.
 If a Berry receives the aura from 4 aura berries each at 1.3x aura output, that Berry receives 1.3^4 = 2.8561, or ~2.86x as an aura multiplier.
 If a Berry receives auras from 3 berries, two at 1.3x and one at 1.2x, the berry receives 1.3^2 * 1.2x = 2.028, or ~2.03x aura output_

 ## Growth Aura Setups
-Blue squares show Boost Mulch being recommended.
+You can use Boost Mulch to speed up berry growth.
 If you are ready to harvest the boosted berry use Rich Mulch for maximum harvesting gain.

 - _Tip: Once a berry has grown enough using [[Berries/Wacan]]'s Boost Aura, swap the Wacans for [[Berries/Passho]] berries to gain maximum Berry Harvests._